wangyi-fudan/alpha/README.md

 $1.637608092287405 < 1.637639850251368 < 1.63766137163100$

-This implies that r approximates the root of the following equation:
+This implies that $\alpha$ approximates the root of the following equation:

 $ln(\frac{1-\alpha}{\alpha}) = 3 Basel(\frac{1-\alpha}{\alpha})$